samuel-kollat/generator-ng2-component/README.md

 ## Beta version

+Current options:

+ * Name of a new component
+ * Destination for the new component
+ * Inline or separate template & styles
+     * For separate: Sass or CSS file
+ * Choose whether to generate Unit tests & E2E tests

 Todo:

- * Option for inline template
- * Option for inline styles
+ * Option for templateUrl
  * Choose whether to include Forms, Routes, ...
  * Global configuration
- * Choose whether to generate Unit tests, E2E tests

 ## Installation